RealYaseer/RealYaseer/README.md

-- 👋 Hi, I’m @RealYaseer
+- 👋 Hi, I’m RealYaseer
-- 👀 I’m interested in Software development
+- 👀 I’m interested in web development, mobile app development
-- 🌱 I’m currently learning How to use Java Frame Works
+- 🌱 I’m currently learning How to use different libraries and frames in Java
-- 💞️ I’m looking to collaborate on software project
+- 💞️ I’m looking to collaborate on web / mobile development.
-- 📫 How to reach me, You can reach me via GitHub [ @RealYaseer]
+- 📫 How to reach me, You can reach me via GitHub [ RealYaseer]
-- 😄 Pronouns:
+- 😄 Pronouns: 💻🎮
 - ⚡ Fun fact: Like making fun with coding

 <!---